-A buyer of real estate located in Portugal should always take the necessary steps to ensure that the property is properly registered by the seller and not encumbered with any type of burden or mortgage (by requesting the property's land registry certificate).
-The buyer should also conduct the appropriate searches and other due diligence to check that IMI was properly assessed and paid.
-This is done by requesting the property's IMI assessments and/or a certificate of the inexistence of tax debts issued by the Tax Authority regarding the seller.
+The buyer should conduct the appropriate searches and other due diligence to check that IMT on previous acquisitions, IMI and AIMI (if applicable) was properly assessed and paid.
+This is done by requesting the IMT proof of payment, the property's IMI or AIMI assessments and/or a certificate of the inexistence of tax debts issued by the Tax Authority regarding the seller.